whackashoe/cprocessing/sketchpad/README.md

 Running your Sketch
 ---

-1. Typing "make" will compile your sketch
+1. Typing `make` will compile your sketch

-2. If there are no errors you can run by typing "./sketch"
+2. If there are no errors you can run by typing `./sketch`

 3. Wala.